molecule-labs/molecule/README.md

 # Molecule

 A concurrent programming library combining monadic and streaming I/O in Scala.
-Invented at [Bell Labs](http://www.bell-labs.com/).

 By releasing Molecule as open source [Alcatel-Lucent](http://www.alcatel-lucent.com/) is supporting research in easing the industry's transition to network function virtualization on cloud computing platforms.